Makstein/SnowbreakGachaExport/Document/README_en.md

 `Ver2.0 Only test conut pull history on 2560x1440 resolution, it should support other 16:9 resolution, Game Launch(non steam version) only test on 1080P, steam version game launch should work whatever resolution you use`

+If you have any bug or suggestion, you can open an issue

 # Requirements

 - .Net 8 Runtime (If you don't have one, it will be automatic downloaded when you start the program, just click the "download" in popup window)